 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) programming, coding, and testing such software.
-Amortization of capitalized software costs begins when the software is placed into service and is included in depreciation expense in the accompanying consolidated statements of operations.
-Software development costs are being amortized using the straight-line method over five years or revenue to projected revenue, if greater.
-Through June 30, 2001, the Company has not recognized any revenue from the sale of software.
+Amortization of capitalized software costs begins when the software is placed into service and is included in depreciation expense in the accompanying consolidated statements of

 RESERVES FOR CLAIMS